-Source control and use the toggle under
+Deployment settings and use the toggle under

 Repo dependency cleaner.
 This is a team-wide setting, so it applies to all repos deployed to by everyone in your team.

-If you do decide to disable the cleaner, and then re-enable it in future, note that it will still delete the items you sought to protect originally, as soon as you deploy a destructive change to that repo.
+If you do decide to disable the cleaner, and then re-enable it in the future, note that it will still delete the items you sought to protect originally, as soon as you deploy a destructive change to that repo.
 Only re-enable the cleaner once you are sure that items with missing dependencies no longer need to be stored in your repo.

 Want more information?